UBC-DSCI/introduction-to-datascience-python/source/reading.md

 Non-Official & Non-Aboriginal languages,Amharic,22465,12785,200,33670
 ```

-And here is a review of how we can use `read_csv` to load it into R. First we
+And here is a review of how we can use `read_csv` to load it into Python.
+First we
-load the `tidyverse` \index{tidyverse} package to gain access to useful
+load the `pandas` \index{tidyverse} package to gain access to useful
 functions for reading the data.

-Next we use `read_csv` to load the data into R, and in that call we specify the
+Next we use `read_csv` to load the data into Python, and in that call we specify the
 relative path to the file.

 ```{code-cell} ipython3